drnayak21/drnayak21/README.md

 # Hey, I'm Dhruv 👋

-I'm a CSE student interested in **software development, machine learning, competitive programming, and mathematics**.
+I'm a CSE student very much into **software development, machine learning, competitive programming, and mathematics**.

 I'm particularly interested in the intersection of **mathematics, programming, and problem solving**, and I'm currently building my foundations in each.
+YEPPP

 ---